OctoPrint/OctoPrint/docs/api/fileops.rst

      also mean that if it was supposed to be directly selected and start printing after the slicing finished, this will not take place anymore and whether this will happen with the new sliced file depends entirely on the new request!

-   Upon success, a status code of :http:statuscode:`204` and an empty body is returned, unless specified otherwise.
+     Upon success, a status code of :http:statuscode:`202` and a :ref:`sec-api-datamodel-files-fileabridged` in the response body will be returned.

    **Example Select Request**